postmanlabs/labs-docs/v6/postman/launching_postman/sending_the_first_request.md

 An API request lets you contact a server with API endpoints that you want to reach and perform some action.
 Those actions are HTTP methods.

 The most common methods are GET, POST, PUT, and DELETE.
 The names of the methods are self-explanatory.
 For example GET enables you to retrieve data from a server.
 POST enables you to add data to an existing file or resource in a server.
 PUT lets you replace an existing file or resource in a server.
-And DELETE enables you to delete data from a server.
+And DELETE lets you to delete data from a server.

 Postman makes sending API requests simple.
 As you can see in the image below, when you enter a request in Postman and click the **Send** button, the server receives your request and returns a response that Postman displays in the interface.